SrikarValluri/leetcode-grind/spiral-matrix/README.md

 So I need to figure out how this works exactly.
 And then, I'd say I'm prepared to tackle any loops through 2d arrays after understanding these two (the diagonal and the spiral (both inward and outward)).

 Will revisit this tomorrow.

+UPDATE: I understood the spiral matrix solution and implemented without looking.
+It's actually quite intuitive with the initial logic.
+The two main points that I missed is, 1) the while condition (what to do there) and secondly how to ensure we don't repeat (by incrementing the top, right, bottom, and left pointers so that the box becomes smaller).
+After understanding those two things, it was straightforward.